RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### Google Calendar Rocket.Chat App

-- **Mentors**: @d-gubert, @rodrigok
+- **Mentors**: @douglas.gubert, @rodrigok
 - **Description**: The [Rocket.Chat Apps Engine](https://github.com/RocketChat/Rocket.Chat.Apps-engine) is here to make it easier to extend Rocket.Chat's functionality without having to deep dive into the code base.
-The goal of this project is to leverage the Apps Engine capabilities to create an integration with Google Calendar, using Slash commands, custom API endpoints, custom Settings, etc.
+The goal of this project is to leverage the Apps Engine capabilities to create an integration with Google Calendar, using Slashcommands, custom API endpoints, custom Settings, etc.
 - **Desirable Skills**: Familiarity with TypeScript.

 ### Implement iOS and Android share extension for React Native app (Rocket.Chat Experimental)